-The conclusion, then, is that Oxytocin does play a role in positive, pro-social behaviours.
-However, for some reason, it is linked with a short term reduction in sociality, only to precipate a longer term, positive effect (Benítez et al., 2018).
-The exact role of Oxytocin in this context remains unclear, but together these studies confirm that it does play some kind of important role in regulating social behaviour.
-One possibility the researchers propose is that the immediate reduction of sociality after Oxytocin production is related to Oxytocin's ability to reduce stress, which lowers the individuals' need to be in proximity to each other.
-Perhaps Oxytocin production is the body's way of telling the capuchin that it has reached its quota of socialising for now, and can take a break - but for now that remains mere speculation.
+The conclusion, then, is that oxytocin does play a role in positive, prosocial behaviors.
+However, for some reason, it is linked with a short-term reduction in sociality, only to precipitate a longer-term, positive effect (Benitez et al., 2018).
+The exact role of oxytocin in this context remains unclear, but together these studies confirm that it does play some kind of important role in regulating social behavior.
+One possibility the researchers propose is that the immediate reduction of sociality after oxytocin production is related to oxytocin's ability to reduce stress, which lowers the individuals' need to be in proximity to each other.
+Perhaps oxytocin production is the body's way of telling the capuchin that it has reached its quota of socializing for the moment and can take a break-but for now that remains mere speculation.

-Oxytocin doesn't just impact cooperation in capuchins - abundant research has demonstrated a similar role for Oxytocin in humans.
-However, much of this research has been on how groups treated with Oyxtocin differ from groups treated with a placebo.
-A more powerful approach is to actually look at how an individual's behaviour changes after being treated with Oxytocin.
+Oxytocin doesn't just impact cooperation in capuchins-abundant research has demonstrated a similar role for oxytocin in humans.
+However, much of this research has been on how groups treated with oxytocin differ from groups treated with a placebo.
+A more powerful approach is to look at how an individual's behavior changes after being treated with oxytocin.

-That's exactly what Chen et al. (2017) did (Chen, Gautam, Haroon, & Rilling, 2017).
+That's exactly what Chen et al. (2017) did.
 Using a double-blind approach, they had individuals play a prisoner's dilemma game.
-Some individual's were given a nasal placebo, while others received a spray of Oxytocin.
-Interestingly, while the effects of Oxytocin identified in betweengroup studies were recovered in women, these effects no longer seemed present in men.
+Some individuals were given a nasal placebo, while others received a spray of oxytocin.
+Interestingly, while the effects of oxytocin identified in between-group studies were recovered in women, these effects no longer seemed present in men.
 Hecht et al. (2017) extended this work by looking more carefully exclusively at women (Hecht, Robins, Gautam, & King, 2017).
-This study suggested that Oyxtocin was linked to reduced social attention in women.
+This study suggested that oxytocin was linked to reduced social attention in women.

-Finally, there is the question of how this actually plays out in the brain.
-Is there a cooperation centre of the brain?
-Where in the brain does Oxytocin act?
+Finally, there is the question of how this plays out in the brain.
+Is there a cooperation center of the brain?
+Where in the brain does oxytocin act?
 A team of researchers determined this by dissecting, dyeing, and imaging brains of humans, rhesus macaques, and chimpanzees.
-There question was whether Oxytocin works via the cortex, a part of the brain that plays a critical role in cognition.
-To find out, they essentially washed the cortex with Oxytocin antibodies: the prediction being that if fibers in the cortex were designed to read and respond to Oxytocin, these antibodies would bind to them.
-After washing the brains, imaging revealed that while the rhesus cortexes had no Oxytocin-related fibers, both humans and chimpanzees had cortical fibres that were Oxytocin-immunoreactive, suggesting that Oxytocin effects act at least partially through the cortex (Rogers et al., 2018).
+The question was whether oxytocin works via the cortex, a part of the brain that plays a critical role in cognition.
+To find out, they essentially washed the cortex with oxytocin antibodies: the prediction being that if fibers in the cortex were designed to read and respond to oxytocin, these antibodies would bind to them.
+After washing the brains, imaging revealed that while the rhesus cortexes had no oxytocin-related fibers, both humans and chimpanzees had cortical fibers that were oxytocin-immunoreactive, suggesting that oxytocin effects act at least partially through the cortex (Rogers et al., 2018).